George Hardy (trade unionist): 1943 to 1971

 The move into health care was particularly risky.
-The National Labor Relations Act (NLRA) of 1935 originally included health care workers from the protection of federal labor law, but the Taft-Hartley Act amendments exempted workers employed by non-profit health care organizations from the law in 1947.
-Since nearly all health care organizations at the time were non-profit, this effectively excluded the vast majority of health care workers from federal labor law.
+The National Labor Relations Act (NLRA) of 1935 originally included health care workers from the protection of federal labour law, but the Taft-Hartley Act amendments exempted workers employed by non-profit health care organizations from the law in 1947.
+Since nearly all health care organizations at the time were non-profit, this effectively excluded the vast majority of health care workers from federal labour law.
 In 1962, Congress passed legislation allowing workers in health care institutions owned by the federal government to engage in collective bargaining.
 Publicly owned hospitals were covered by the NLRA in 1967, and non-profit nursing homes in 1970.
 Congress amended the Taft-Hartley Act in 1974 to bring non-profit hospitals back under the NLRA's coverage.
 BSEIU had organized its first hospital workers in San Francisco in the 1930s.
 Hardy's push into health care proceeded very slowly.
 Nationwide, only 2.3 percent of all health care institutions had a union in 1970.
 Despite a sharp upturn in the number of dismissals of health care workers for union activity in the 1950s and 1960s, Hardy had organized one of the largest pockets of unionized health care workers outside New York City by the late 1960s.

 By the time Hardy was elected SEIU president in 1971, SEIU's fastest-growing areas of membership were in health care and public employment.
 Under his leadership, SEIU's membership in California had grown to more than 105,000.

 In 1955, Robert Thomas Hardy, George's 18-year-old son, died in an automobile accident.
 George Hardy had been grooming his son to take over leadership of Local 399 and the California State Council.
 The death of his son affected Hardy very deeply, and led him to associate with younger people for the rest of his life. most notably Phillip Burton (later Congressman), Timothy J. Twomey (SEIU Local 250 and International VP), Jim Zellers (SEIU Local 399) and Sal Rosselli (SEIU-UHW).